-As of the date of this Offering Memorandum, the economic outlook in the markets where the Issuer carries on business remains uncertain as a result of persistent economic pressures, including elevated inflation and rising interest rates.
-These factors may impact the Issuer's mortgage portfolio during 2023.
+As of the date of this Offering Memorandum, the economic outlook in the markets where the Issuer carries on business remains stable.
+Inflation has subsided from its peak and is trending down and all indications are that interest rates will be moving down through out the remainder of the year.